Register a pick-up truck as 'passenger' class vehicles

 How can I find my truck’s unladen weight?

-The unladen weight of your pick-up truck is stamped on a metal plate and located on the door of your vehicle.
+The unladen weight of your pick-up truck is stamped on a metal plate located on the door of your vehicle.
 The unladen weight is also listed on your title certificate.
 The unladen weight is different from the maximum gross weight (MGW) listed on your registration documents.
 Before you apply, make sure that the unladen weight of the truck is 6,000 lbs. or less.

 Does passenger class change the MGW listed on registration documents?